tuki0918/eagle-mcp-server/README.md

 ```

 > [!TIP]
-> Using stdio transport - no network ports required.
-You have direct access to the filesystem.
+> You have direct access to the filesystem.

-### 2) Remote Usage

-For remote usage, you would need to run the MCP server on the same machine as Eagle and configure your client to connect remotely.
-However, stdio transport requires local execution, so this setup is more complex and not recommended.